fineanmol/plant-tree/README.md

-🌱 Updated on Tue, 27 May 2025 08:35:08 GMT
+🌵 Updated on Thu, 29 May 2025 12:57:20 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Code is like humor.
+When you have to explain it, it's bad."